-The A2 Electronics course assumes no prior knowledge in Electronics.
+AS/A2 courses assume no prior knowledge in Electronics.

-Entry to the A2 course requires students to have a GCSE in Maths, preferably at Grade B or above.
+Entry to the AS/A2 courses require students to have a GCSE in Maths, preferably at Grade B or above.

 Related degree course, further vocational qualifications, employment in electrical/electronic engineering industry.